DallanQ/lost_ruins_of_arnak/Manual.md

 ### Artifacts (Page 12)

 Artifacts are valuable treasures you find while exploring the island.
-You pay for them with (icon of compass) tokens, representing time spent exploring.
+You pay for them with (Icon of compass) tokens, representing time spent exploring.
 We'll say that you "buy" the card, even though your expedition is actually searching for it by whacking through the jungle and trekking across the rocky plains.
 Unlike items, an artifact **can be used as soon as you take it** from the card row.

 #### To Buy an Artifact (Page 12)

 1. **Choose an artifact** in the card row.

-2. Pay the (compass icon) cost depicted at the bottom of the card.
+2. Pay the (Compass icon) cost depicted at the bottom of the card.

 3. **Move the artifact** to your **play area**.
-You have the option to **immediately resolve its effect, ignoring the** (tablet icon) **cost** in the corner.
+You have the option to **immediately resolve its effect, ignoring the** (Tablet icon) **cost** in the corner.

 4. **Refill the card row.**